google/litmus/README.md

 ## Disclaimer

 This project is not an official Google project.
 It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.

+**Code Use and Cloud Costs:**

+The code provided in this repository is provided "as is" without warranty of any kind, express or implied.
+It is your responsibility to understand the code, its dependencies, and its potential impact on your Google Cloud environment.

+Please be aware that deploying and running this application on Google Cloud will incur costs associated with the services it utilizes, such as Cloud Run, Firestore, and potentially others.
+You are solely responsible for monitoring and managing these costs.
+We recommend setting up appropriate budget alerts and monitoring tools within your Google Cloud Console to avoid unexpected expenses.

+**Security and Abuse:**

+Also ensure you follow security best practices when deploying and configuring this application.
+Improper configuration or use could potentially lead to security vulnerabilities or abuse.
+We recommend reviewing the security documentation provided by Google Cloud and implementing appropriate security measures to protect your project.